ohioiot/headless_pi/README.md

 ## Headless Pi setup for Git Bash users on Windows
 #### This same process could be implemented with any OS and shell of choice, but that's beyond the scope..
-#### check out this video for visual steps on how to implement this code
+#### Check out this video for visual steps on how to implement this code:

 ### In this repo: